 Join us!
-Weather permitting, we’ll be discussing the Historical Society’s plans for a driveway at the Peter Tufts House and a proposed demolition on Logan Street, as well as our budget, our annual report for 2017, our upcoming CPA projects and our ongoing survey project.
+Weather permitting, we’ll be discussing the Historical Society’s plans for a driveway at the Peter Tufts House and a demolition on Logan Street, as well as our budget, our annual report for 2017, our upcoming CPA projects and our ongoing survey project.
 Full agenda here, as always.

 Now, a word from the current webmaster of the Medford Historical Commission website, me – Abigail Salerno.
 I also administer the Commission’s ongoing neighborhood-by-neighborhood survey of historical buildings, landmarks and public spaces.